Epidemiology, clinical manifestations, pathologic features, and diagnosis of Burkitt lymphoma

 BL and Burkitt leukemia are considered different manifestations of the same disease in the World Health Organization (WHO) classification of hematologic malignancies; "Burkitt-like lymphoma with 11q aberration" and "High-grade B cell lymphoma with MYC and BCL2 and/or BCL6 rearrangement" have been proposed as separate entities distinct from BL [1,2].
 In addition, the WHO provides an overlap category termed "High-grade B cell lymphoma, not otherwise specified."
 Some tumors in this group were previously classified as "Burkitt-like" lymphoma.
 (See "Classification of the hematopoietic neoplasms".)

 The epidemiology, clinical features, pathology, and diagnosis of BL will be reviewed here.
 The pathobiology and treatment of BL are discussed separately, as is a general approach to the diagnosis, staging, and prognosis of the lymphomas.
-(See "Pathobiology of Burkitt lymphoma" and "Treatment of Burkitt leukemia/lymphoma in adults" and "Clinical presentation and diagnosis of non-Hodgkin lymphoma" and "Evaluation and staging of non-Hodgkin lymphoma".)
+(See "Pathobiology of Burkitt lymphoma" and "Treatment of Burkitt leukemia/lymphoma in adults" and "Clinical presentation and diagnosis of non-Hodgkin lymphoma" and "Evaluation, staging, and response assessment of non-Hodgkin lymphoma".)

 The exact worldwide incidence of Burkitt lymphoma (BL) is not known, as collection of these types of epidemiologic data is limited by a lack of resources that are needed for case ascertainment and accurate diagnosis in the developing countries that have the highest apparent incidence (eg, equatorial Africa) .
 For epidemiologic and diagnostic purposes, cases of BL are generally divided into three distinct clinical forms: endemic (African), sporadic (non-endemic), and immunodeficiency-associated.
 The endemic and sporadic clinical variants of BL differ geographically.